5l1v3r1/Tracp/README.md

 # Requirements:
    - urllib2: reinstall your python if this library is not exist because it comes with python
    - json:

-         **INSTALL USE COMMAND:> pip install simplejson
+         Install It Usage This Command:> pip install simplejson

 # install
   - git clone https://www.github.com/Oseid/Tracp.git
   - cd Tracp/

 # Usage
-   python Tracp.py  1 : for set single ip scan
+   - > python Tracp.py  1 : for set single ip scan
-   python Trcap.py  2 : for set file IPs for scan all ips from him
+   - > python Trcap.py  2 : for set file IPs for scan all ips from him

 # That's All:)

 - This Script By Oseid Aldary